Antonios Skordilis: History

 Antonios was born on the island of Crete.
 He left the island from a young age to avoid the war.
 Another famous Greek painter Emmanuel Skordilis shared the same last name.
 There is a strong possibility he was his son.
-He was also active on the Greek Island Mylos.
+He was also active on the Greek Island Milos.
 Antonios was married.
 His wife's name was Touzapias or Zabias.
 He had children and came from a wealthy family.
 Antonios became a priest.
 He traveled all over the Cycladic islands painting.
 He was active on several islands.
 Some of his surviving frescos are on the island Sikinos.
-He lived in Palia Chora on the island Mylos.
+He lived in Palia Chora on the island Milos.

-On February 20, 1674, he signed a contract with the holy council of the island Mylos.
-Another document indicates on November 25, 1731, the priest Antonios bequeathed a piece of land to the Patmos Monastery on the island of Mylos.
+On February 20, 1674, he signed a contract with the holy council of the island Milos.
+Another document indicates on November 25, 1731, the priest Antonios bequeathed a piece of land to the Patmos Monastery on the island of Milos.
 According to the document his wife wanted him to donate the land to the Abbot.
 The document also gives insight about the painter's children.
 He died shortly thereafter.